litterat/litterat/100DaysOfCode.md

 Based on [www.100daysofcode.com](https://www.100daysofcode.com/) I'm taking the #100DaysOfCode challenge working on Litterat.
 This will act as a journal of progress.
 Litterat is a completely new Java serialization library designed to work with Java 11+ and play nicely with Java (i.e. not using unsafe or reading/writing directly to fields).

+Immediate issues
+ - Revisit DataClass and data projections.
+ - Record projections and if the projected class is listed as a DataClass
+ - Field projections
+ - ToData interface.
+Not particularly nice or flexible.
+ - Interfaces instead of MethodHandles?
+ -

 Next steps list.
 A general list of things that could be done next in no particular order.

  litterat-core